skx/dns-api-go/README.md

 The former I tried to handle via cloudflare, but caching DNS data means the service doesn't run in a useful way, as you might expect.

-To avoid further timesyncs I'm taking the main service [dns-api.org](https://dns-api.org/) offline - unless people pay.
+To avoid further support-request and abuse complaints I'm taking the main service [dns-api.org](https://dns-api.org/) offline - unless people pay.
 The code _here_ will always be open, and available for use though.

 The current codebase will serve a "We're retired - unless you pay" message if the file `/tmp/retired` exists.
 This will be checked every 30 seconds or so.